 For dessert, we tried the Gulab Jamun and the Mango Cheesecake.
-All were very tasty, and we had a lot of leftovers for our lunches the following day.
+All were delicious, and we had plenty of leftovers for our lunches the following day.

-For the best sushi in town make sure to visit Soi Bistro.
-They have a nice selection of rolls and sashimi and the service is excellent.
+For the best sushi in town, make sure to visit Soi Bistro.
+They have a delightful selection of rolls and sashimi, and the service is excellent.

-For dessert, we enjoyed their mango mochi and the Green Tea Tiramisu - both were very tasty.
+We enjoyed their mango mochi and the Green Tea Tiramisu for dessert – both were tasty.